Druyv/Discord-Timestamp-Bot/README.md

 Simply feed it a date in ISO format (YYYY-MM-DD [HH:MM]) and augment it with your timezone (like PST+3, or UTC-2) if necessary, and the bot gives you a handy dandy overview of copy/pastable configurations for your timestamps, ready to paste into Discord :)

 I don't personally have this bot hosted anywhere, but feel free to use the sourcecode to host it yourself.
-All you need to do is [install the discord API module](https://discordpy.readthedocs.io/en/latest/intro.html) and create your own bot through the [Discord Developer Portal](https://realpython.com/how-to-make-a-discord-bot-python/#how-to-make-a-discord-bot-in-the-developer-portal) portal;
+All you need to do is [install the discord API module](https://discordpy.readthedocs.io/en/latest/intro.html) and create your own bot through the [Discord Developer Portal](https://realpython.com/how-to-make-a-discord-bot-python/#how-to-make-a-discord-bot-in-the-developer-portal).

 ![Bot output](resources/timestamp.png?raw=true "Bot Output")